SAP-samples/btp-ai-sustainability-bootcamp/src/ai-models/defect-detection/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/REPO-NAME)](https://api.reuse.software/info/github.com/SAP-samples/REPO-NAME)
 -->

-# **Business Challenge**
+## **Business challenge: image based defect detection**
 With the increasing demand, the LGP production lines must improve quality and speed.
 The distribution of the LGP points is uneven and the size, shape, and brightness of the same kind of defects can also differ one from another: the traditional computer vision methods give poor result.

-# **Solution**
+### **Solution**
 Deep learning techniques have found wide application in product surface defect detection and are suitable for the detection of complex defects of the LGP.

-Image segmentation is a common technique in digital image processing and analysis: it consists of partitioning an image into multiple parts or regions, often based on the characteristics of the pixels in the image.
+A DL possible technique to be used is "image semantic segmentation": it is a common technique in digital image processing and analysis: it consists of partitioning an image into multiple parts or regions, often based on the characteristics of the pixels in the image.
 Semantic segmentation lets you associate every pixel of an image with a class label and this is possible thanks to the use of convolutional neural networks (CNNs).

-# **Sustainability benefits**
+### **Sustainability benefits**

 * Part of the defective products can be still be sold as 2nd quality items reducing waste.
 * Reduced price of end product.